MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 The following chapters describe the strategies:

-   * For the single buffer mode, the restoration is useless; the recommended strategy is :ref:`section_brs_single`.
+   * For the single buffer policy, the restoration is useless; the recommended strategy is :ref:`section_brs_single`.
-   * For the multiple buffers mode, the recommended strategy is :ref:`section_brs_predraw`.
+   * For the multiple buffers policy, the recommended strategy is :ref:`section_brs_predraw`.
    * The strategies :ref:`section_brs_default`, :ref:`section_brs_custom` and :ref:`section_brs_legacy` can be used for other use-cases.

 .. _section_brs_single: